Home / Driving in Korea

 Driving in Korea is pretty much a typical western style of driving such as driving on the right side of the road, somewhat normal size roads and highways, electronic drive-thru method of paying tolls, and of course lots of traffic in the cities.

 Retirees are authorized to register a vehicle for base access as a non-sofa status individual.
-However, retirees are required to first register the car downtown and are required to now pay tax on vehicles that are normally waivered for SOFA status personnel.
+However, retirees are required to first register the car downtown on the economy, which includes paying tax on vehicles.
 So you register your vehicle downtown, and then request base access from Pass&ID offices.
 Your local Pass&ID office (DBIDS) has all the details.

 A Non-SOFA status retiree cannot purchase vehicles from the Exchange's Military Car Sales (MCS) on base.
 The price of cars on the Korean economy, however both new or used, are reasonable, and there are many to choose from to include Korean, American and European made cars.
 A non-Korean car will be more expensive because of the import tax added.
 And there is an annual registration tax, which is typically roughly $500 a year or so, but it varies.
 Just be prepared for an annual registration expense.